They say…

 The beer is a hazy very pale yellow with a fine fluffy white head.
 The dry hopping immediately shows itself in the fresh, big and grassy, lightly fruity and resinous aroma, underlined by delicate and slightly honeyed malt.
 The palate is a wonderful combination of spicy, floral and rather piny hops and chaffy, foamy and lightly grainy soft malt, leading to a notably peppery finish with exotic spices wafting into the nose.
 The hops are still kept down to earth, though, by decent, slightly bready and floury malt, so the bitterness isn’t overwhelming.
 Overall it’s a delightfully moreish and refreshing brew.

-Birrificio del Ducato Verdi
+Birrificio del Verdi

 At the other end of the spectrum in terms of colour and strength is Verdi , its name honouring Roncole’s most famous son, and once again this is a classic and authentic recipe with a stylish twist.
 Bottled unfiltered and unpasteurised but with no repriming of yeast, this beer is a still, thick black that leaves a brown iodine-like wash on the sides of the glass as it swirls.
-The aroma is full of dark marmitey malt, coffee, chocolate and liquorice.
+The aroma is full of dark marmitey malt, coffee, and liquorice.
 The relatively thin and winy palate is fully malty, chocolatey and liquoricey with a big roast bite, but then comes the surprise — the gently mouth-numbing warmth it generates in the mouth is not so much from the alcohol as from some studiously blended chilli.

 The balance is just right — not so much as to overwhelm the more traditional spicy and roast notes that emerge in a very long finish, which turns sappy, drying and slightly woody.
 The beer deservedly became the first and so far only Italian craft brew to win a gold medal in its style at an international beer competition when it was named best at the European Beer Star in 2008.

 It’s also available in a wonderfully mellowed version aged for six months in bourbon casks under the name Verdi Black Jack.
-This is black with a good yellowy-brown head, a slightly brett-tinged smooth vanilla, coconut and whisky aroma and a very complex dark malt and chocolate palate with a sweet touch, leahter and whisky hints and the tang of wild yeast.
+This is black with a good yellowy-brown head, a slightly brett-tinged smooth vanilla, coconut and whisky aroma and a very complex dark malt and palate with a sweet touch, leahter and whisky hints and the tang of wild yeast.
 A chocolatey finish has rummy spirit and wine notes and layers of bitterness and honey sweetness.
 Age has mellowed the chilli heat but it’s still present in a stunningly complex blend of flavours.

 Even more of an unusual speciality is La Luna Rossa (“the red moon”), an offbeat reworking of a Belgian sour brown ale-based kriek.
 It’s a blend of three different beers of different ages matured in wine casks with the aid of wild yeast and a quantity of fresh local marasca cherries, a variety of sour morello cherry classically used to make Maraschino liqueur.
 This is also bottled more or less still and emerges a deep amber colour, with notes of fruit, almonds, balsamic vinegar and the distinctive tang of brettanomyces yeasts on the aroma.